University of Wisconsin: World's Pharm Nicotine Sales Center

 Professor GlaxoSmithKline has had sixteen years as UW-CTRI director to design a quality study that pits real cold turkey quitters against pharmacology quitters.
 He has yet to do so.
 Why?

 UW-CTRI already knows the outcome.
 It knows that while pharmacology consistently crushes frustrated placebo quitters inside clinical trials, it falls flat on its face in head-to-head real-world competition against real cold turkey quitters.
-Most recently: a 2009 GlaxoSmithKline survey; a 2007 UK NHS survey, see Table 6; a 2006 National Cancer Institute survey; a 2006 general practice patient survey; and a 2005 study of UK NHS quitters (see Table 6).
+Most recently: a 2018 PLoS One study; a 2013 Gallup Poll; a 2009 GlaxoSmithKline survey; a 2006 National Cancer Institute survey; a 2006 general practice patient survey; and a 2005 study of UK NHS quitters (see Table 6).

 The press release fails to warn readers that clinical trial outcomes are often vastly different than seen under real-world conditions.
 Contrary to the press release, real-world evidence crowns cold turkey king.